PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ![image](./images/fuge-ps.png)

 We can see from this that `fuge` understands that it is managing our webapp and our adderservice.
-Lets start these up using the `fuge` shell by issuing the `start all` command:
+Let's start these up using the `fuge` shell by issuing the `start all` command:

 ![image](./images/fuge-run1.png)